lpinzari/sql-psql-udy/00_psql_setup/20_deleting_uniy_tables.md

 (3 rows)
 ```

-All the students enrolled in the `English Compostion` course taight by `Dr. Engle` have been deleted.
+All the students enrolled in the `English Compostion` course have been deleted.